wp-plugins/buddypress-simple-events/readme.txt

 * uses the Google Places API for creating locations
 * uses Google Maps to show Event location
 * creates a custom post type called 'event'
-* uses WP / BP templates that can be overloaded
+* uses WP and BP templates that can be overloaded
 * includes a widget